tsnavi/mastodon-to-neocities/README.md

   - local .rss filename
   - Location of current feed for deletion
   - Upload destination in your Neocities folders
-- Setup your html to parse the .rss feed (see index.html or https://tsxyz.neocities.org/micro)
+- Setup your html to parse the .rss feed (see index.html, https://github.com/tsnavi/js-rss-reader or for a live example https://tsxyz.neocities.org/micro)
 - Run rssfetch.py
 - If successful, schedule rssfetch.py to run in Task Scheduler